COVID-19 Resources

 What should I do if my student tests positive for COVID-19?

-To be as efficient as possible, please state the following information in your message (a school staff member will contact you with information about instruction while your student is absent):
+To be as efficient as possible when calling the attendance line, please state the following information in your message (a school staff member will contact you with information about instruction while your student is absent):

 - Your student’s first and last name